Warrant Officer Prerequisites and Duty Description

 - Must have a current DA Form 330 (within 1 year of the start date of the desired selection board) with at least a 1/1 language proficiency.

-- Must meet the medical fitness standards for SF duty and commissioning within 24 months of application submission.
-A completed USAREC Form 1932 (Physical Cover) must be included.
+- Must meet the medical fitness standards for SF duty and commissioning within 12 months of desired selection board.
+A completed USAREC Form 3.1 (Results of Medical Examination) must be included with application.

 - Must have at least the minimum Letters of Recommendation (LORs) from the following: